 - Bouillon Castle - Luxembourg.
 Mountaintop castle rising above the town of Bouillon, for most part built in the 11th century.

 - Cleydael Castle - Antwerp.
-Water castle from the 11th - 14th century, basically a dinjon with a curtain wall around it, surrounded by a moat.
+Water castle from the 11th - 14th century, basically a donjon with a curtain wall around it, surrounded by a moat.

 - Gravensteen - East Flanders.
-Well preserved castle in the centre of Ghent, with preserved wall and castle in the middle.
+Well preserved castle in the centre of Ghent.
+Castle has a fortification wall and castle in the middle.
 Constructed in 1180.

 - Jehay-Bodegnée Castle - Liège.
 Fine water castle with interesting facade, for most part built in the 16th century.